Foundations of mathematics: Real analysis

-The modern (ε, δ)-definition of limit and continuous functions was first developed by Bolzano in 1817, but remained relatively unknown.
-It gives a rigorous foundation of infinitesimal calculus based on the set of real numbers, arguably resolving the Zeno paradoxes and Berkeley's arguments.
+The modern (ε, δ)-definition of limits and continuous functions was first developed by Bolzano in 1817, but remained relatively unknown, and Cauchy probably did know Bolzano's work.

-Mathematicians such as Karl Weierstrass (1815–1897) discovered pathological functions such as continuous, nowhere-differentiable functions.
-Previous conceptions of a function as a rule for computation, or a smooth graph, were no longer adequate.
-Weierstrass began to advocate the arithmetization of analysis, to axiomatize analysis using properties of the natural numbers.
+Karl Weierstrass (1815–1897) formalized and popularized the (ε, δ)-definition of limits, and discovered some pathological functions that seemed paradoxical at this time, such as continuous, nowhere-differentiable functions.
+Indeed, such functions contradict previous conceptions of a function as a rule for computation or a smooth graph.